jbrass/yousician_dash/README.md

 ### Prerequisites
 - Python 3.8+
-- Your exported Yousician data (JSON files)
+- Your exported Yousician data (JSON files).

+### Getting the data
+- Go to [https://account.yousician.com/](https://account.yousician.com/) and find the "Download your information" link at the bottom under "Advanced settings"
+- click "Download"
+- Yousician will email you a link to download your data.

 ### Installation
 1. Clone this repository and place your exported data in the `data/` directory (see below).